 A few interesting points:

 - In the past I taught golfers to get the weight into the back foot in the backswing.
-The 84 degree line does not advocate a reverse pivot, or moving the weight to the target in the backswing; it merely encourages keeping the weight centered throughout the wind up.
+The 84 degree line does not advocate a reverse pivot, or moving the weight to the target in the backswing; it merely discourages the weight from moving too far off the ball throughout the wind up.

 - I do believe the 84 degree line to be vitally important to any player’s game, because it keeps the body from straying too far from its final destination – impact.